shikaan/shikaan.github.io/_posts/2024-09-08-x86-64-introduction-hello.md

 Finally, we have all the tools to build software in assembly.
 Very Nice! 🔷

-Our program will make use of two system calls, `sys_write`, to print characters in a terminal, and `exit`, to terminate the process with a given status code.
+Our program will use two system calls: `sys_write` to print characters in a terminal and `exit` to terminate the process with a given status code.

 Using syscalls goes like this:
 - select the syscall to invoke by moving its identifier in `rax`
 - pass arguments to the syscall by populating appropriate registers
 - use the `syscall` instruction to fire the call

-The only other instruction we will use is `mov`, which we have seen in the instruction paragraph.
-It works pretty much like an assignment (the `=` operator) in many high level languages: it moves the content of the second operand into the first operand.
+The only other instruction we will use is `mov` which we have seen in the instruction paragraph.
+It works pretty much like an assignment (the `=` operator) in many high-level languages: it moves the content of the second operand into the first operand.

-Let's look at the code to see how all of this plays together.
+Let's look at the code to see how this plays together.

 > **Coding along**
 >
-> Throughtout this series, we'll use an embedded editor to tinker with the code and run the examples as we go.
+> Throughout this series, we'll use an embedded editor to tinker with the code and run the examples as we go.
 > All the snippets are commented to explain what's going on step by step.
 Make sure you read the comments carefully!

 {% include asm.html exercise="01-hello.asm" %}

 ### Conclusion

-We have a hello world!
+We have a "hello world"!

-In this first article we learned some basic assembly concepts, we cut our teeth on its syntax, and we even wrote some working software.

-We now know how to communicate with the operative system and we are ready to produce more interesting programs in the next article.
+In this first article, we learned some basic assembly concepts, we cut our teeth on its syntax, and we even wrote some working software.
+Moreover, we explored how to communicate with the operative system and are ready to produce more interesting programs in the next article.

 {% include post-footer.html %}